 We should have been here like we called for in the Freedom Caucus.

-Stay here and get plans put together so that we can take the case to the American people and actually do what we said.
+Stay here and get plans put together so that we can take the case of the American people and actually do what we said.

-You know, Congressman Pratt, I'm looking at this as a 14-week window that the Republicans have to actually get some things done.
+You know, Congressman Brad, I'm looking at this as a 14-week window that the Republicans have to actually get some things done.

-And you know, I don't know why anybody was floating the idea of a twenty-five percent corporate tax.
+And, you know, I don't know why anybody was floating the idea of a 25% corporate tax.

-That that is not what the president was talking about when he was talking about fifteen percent, seven brackets to three, a middle class tax cut, uh repatriation of multinational corporations, uh getting rid of things like the double tax death tax and and other improvements and turning, I guess, the the tax system into a postcard so that people don't have to uh you know agonize over paying their taxes every year.
+That is not what the president was talking about when he was talking about 15%, seven brackets to three, a middle-class tax cut, repatriation of multinational corporations, getting rid of things like the double tax death tax and other improvements, and turning, I guess, the tax system into a postcard so that people don't have to agonize over paying their taxes every year.

 None of that in the bill.

-And so that's water under the brudge, uh, under the bridge.
+And so that's water under the bruds, under the bridge.

 We'll just consider that a sunk cost.